hsnyder/c-serpent/README.md

     -P   disable preprocessing of the next file encountered.
 This flag only lasts
          until the next file change (i.e. -f).

+    -t   the following argument is a type name, which should be treated as being equivalent to void.
+This is useful for making c-serpent handle pointers to unsupported types (e.g. structs) as void pointers (thereby converting them to and from python integers).

+         this flag only lasts until the next file change (i.e. -f)

     -i   the following argument is a filename, to be inlcuded before the next
          file processed (for use with -P).

     -I   the following argument is a directory path, to be searched for any
          future -i flags.